cal-cs184-student/proj-webpage-bens/content/posts/final.md

 1. Use texture mapping to add a texture to the landscape
 2. Use environmental lighting to light the landscape in realistic manner

-    This is the most important part of your proposal.
-You should carefully think through what you are trying to accomplish, what results you are going for, and why you think you can accomplish those goals.
-For example:
-    Since this is a graphics class you will likely define the kind of images you will create (e.g. including a photo of a new lighting effect you will ,simulate).
-    If you are working on an interactive system describe what demo you will create.
-    Define how you will measure the quality / performance of your system (e.g. graphs showing speedup, or quantifying accuracy).
-It may not be possible to define precise target metrics at this time, but we encourage you to try.
-    What questions do you plan to answer with your analysis?
-    You should break this section into two parts: (1) what you plan to deliver, and (2) what you hope to deliver.
-In (1), describe what you believe you must accomplish to have a successful project and achieve the grade you expect (i.e. your baseline plan -- planning for some unexpected problems would make sense).
-In (2), describe what you hope to achieve if things go well and you get ahead of schedule (your aspirational plan).

 ## Schedule

-    In this section you should organize and plan the tasks and subtasks that your team will execute.
-Since presentations are ~4 weeks from the due-date of the proposal, you should include a set of tasks for every week.

 ### Week 1